TIWG/org.omg.oti.uml.core/README.md

 ### Eclipse (with Scala IDE plugin)

+- Edit eclipse.ini

+    --launcher.appendVmargs
+    -vmargs
+    -Dosgi.requiredJavaVersion=1.7
+    -XX:MaxPermSize=256m
+    -Xss24m
+    -Xms512m
+    -Xmx4096m
+    -server
+    -XX:+UseConcMarkSweepGC
+    -XX:+UseCompressedOops

 See https://github.com/typesafehub/sbteclipse

 1. Use SBT to create the Eclipse metadata files (.project, .classpath)

     `sbt -DOTI_LOCAL_REPOSITORY=<dir> eclipse`

+   Note: This is only necessary if you change the SBT project definition.
+   The Eclipse metadata files (.project, .classpath, META-INF/MANIFEST.MF, .settings) are already in the repository.

 2. File | Import ...
 3. Choose: "Existing Projects into Workspace"
 4. Select the location of the project